cognisant/Docs.DevelopmentProcess/README.md

 At the start of a sprint, the team tries to pick stories relating to the business' current priorities to include in the sprint.

-Priorities are also important to keep in mind during **backlog refinement** meetings.
+Priorities are also essential to keep in mind during **backlog refinement** meetings.
 It is more important for the team to specify and estimate stories relating to the business' urgent priorities, instead of reviewing more general feature requests.

 ### Research

 #### Writing Stories

 Before a request can be worked on, it will be broken down into one or more story cards.
 Each story should be the smallest possible increment to the relevant system (or multiple systems) which delivers value to the business.
-It is possible that it will take many such increments to reach the final solution to the problem originally presented by the customer.
-This is fine provided that each individual story has value on its own.
+It is possible that it will take many such increments to reach the final solution to the problem initially presented by the customer.
+This is fine provided that each story has value on its own.

 The story card will be made up of three sections.